Algebraic number fields and the LLL algorithm: Introduction

 \section{Introduction}

-Exact symbolic computation with algebraic expressions or specifically, algebraic numbers is an important feature that most computer algebra systems provide.
-They use efficient algorithms for the calculations, described in several papers and books, for example: \cite{cohen}, \cite{pohst-zassenhaus}, \cite{geddes} or \cite{smart-diophantine}.
-However, to our knowledge, no complete account of the computational costs is given in these works.
-Present paper provides explicit bounds on the costs of many operations in algebraic number fields using several parameters, including the size of the input and the parameters of the number field.
-The costs are computed in terms of word operations, taking into account the increasing cost when multi-precision representation is needed for large integers.
+Exact computation with algebraic numbers is an important feature that most computer algebra systems provide.
+They use efficient algorithms for the calculations, described in several papers and books, e.g.\ in \cite{cohen, geddes, pohst-zassenhaus}.
+However, the computational costs of these algorithms are often not obvious to calculate, because the bit complexity depends on how much the representing multi-precision integers grow during the computation.

-The obtained explicit formulas enable us to calculate the running time of several well-known algorithms if they use exact arithmetic with algebraic numbers.
-For example consider Gaussian elimination, where the number of operations on the entries is easily shown to be polynomial, but if we use exact arithmetic on rational numbers or algebraic numbers, then the growing size of the entries can cause concerns.
-The Bareiss algorithm \cite{bareiss} is a modification for rational numbers which deals with this problem by certain simplifications to ensure polynomial running time (although with larger exponent).
-The idea has a straightforward generalization to algebraic number fields, which this paper presents briefly.
+In this paper, given an algebraic number field $K$, we give explicit bounds on the costs of many operations in $K$, using the size of the input and the parameters of $K$.
+We consider polynomial representation, i.e.\ when the elements are represented by polynomials of a fixed primitive element $\theta \in K$.
+There are already some work in this area, e.g.\ \cite{belabas} and \cite{comp-hnf}, and we use the existing results whenever we can, but in some cases, we replace them with more general or in other ways more suitable results.
+We also consider operations that are special to $\mathbb{R}$, like less-than comparison and integer rounding functions, and the author is not aware of any previous results on these.

-As a more important application of our algebraic number field results, we prove the polinomiality of the LLL lattice reduction algorithm when it is performed symbolically with algebraic numbers.
-The analysis of the running time of the LLL algorithm requires much more care than that of the Bareiss algorithm, and relies on several subproblems, which include finding a bound on the number of main steps, and examining how the sizes of the entries grow during these iterations.
-The original paper describing this algorithm \cite{lll} solves these problems for integer-valued vectors, but these calculations fail when algebraic numbers are considered.
-The present paper solves this by giving more general answers to these questions.
+The obtained explicit formulas enable us to calculate the running time of several well-known algorithms if we apply them to $K$ with exact arithmetic.
+For example consider the Gaussian elimination, which performs $O(n^3)$ arithmetic operations, but if we use exact arithmetic in $\mathbb{Z}$ or $K$, then the size of the entries may grow exponentially.
+The Bareiss algorithm \cite{bareiss} is a modification for $\mathbb{Z}$ which addresses this problem by certain simplifications to ensure polynomial coefficient growth and running time (although with larger exponent).
+The idea can be generalized to $K$ in a straightforward manner, which is calculated in this paper.